RoootTheFoxold/caesar-encryption/README.md

 # caesar-encryption
-a simple website to encrypt and decrypt text using caesar's method.
+A simple Website to encrypt and decrypt text using Caesar's method.